flenniken/collections/docs/request-logging.md

 # View Requests

-You use the view-requests command to see all the Cloudfront requests.
-It shows the important fields 3, 4, 5, 11, 14, 21, 31, 10
+Run the view-requests command to see all the Cloudfront requests.
+It shows the important fields 3, 4, 5, 11, 14, 14, 17, 31, 21, 10 from log lines,
-from log lines, instead of all of them, to make reading and studying the information much easier.
+instead of all of them, to make reading and studying the information much easier.

 ~~~
 scripts/view-requests